bredmold/nickel-scm/README.md

 These are features I have in mind for the future.
 I have no schedule for getting to them.

-- Logical grouping of projects
+- Expand the marks feature to make it more robust
-  - Allow projects to be declared in logical groups
+  - Implicit marking based on filesystem location
-  - Filter actions based on groups
+  - Implicit marking based on project inspection
-  - Configure groups (e.g. root directory)
+  - Default marks similar to current filesystem root
 - Create and push a branch across projects
 - Check out an existing remote branch across projects